anishjoshi1999/CodeCareerNepal-Client/README.md

 - Jobs: Lists all job listings with an option to search by company name.

-- JobDetails: Shows detailed information about job openings for a specific company.
+- JobDetails: Shows detailed information Contribute job openings for a specific company.

 - Contact: Provides a contact form and information for reaching out.

-- About: Describes the mission, team, and functionality of CodeCareerNepal.
+- Contribute: Describes the mission, team, and functionality of CodeCareerNepal.

 ### Hooks and Context